malarbol/agda-unimath/src/metric-spaces/convergent-sequences-metric-spaces.lagda.md

-# Converget sequences in metric spaces
+# Convergent sequences in metric spaces

 ```agda
 module metric-spaces.convergent-sequences-metric-spaces where